 Oddly, the trail doesn’t follow the Tankerhoosen River through the heart of the property and instead crosses Baker Rd and within sight of busy I-84.
-With 400 acres to work with here the trail could certainly be rerouted away from I-84 to avoid the noise, fencing, and trash but I’m sure it’s not a priority.
+With 400 acres to work with here the trail could certainly be rerouted away from I-84 to avoid the noise, fencing, and trash but I’m sure there are good reasons why it hasn’t.

-After about 0.6 miles along the highway the Walker Reservoir West will be on your right and the trail turns away from the highway and around the pond.
+After about 0.6 miles pinched against the highway the Walker Reservoir West will come into view on your right and the trail turns away from the highway and around the pond.
 The trail comes out on Reservoir Rd to join the road walk part of Walker’s Reservoir.

 Previous Section: Belding WMA